Kim Block has been at the News 13 6 p.m. anchor desk for 37 years. In addition, she co-anchors the 5pm, 5:30pm and 11pm newscasts.

 Kim specializes in medical/health reporting, and is the proud recipient of two New England Emmy awards for her series "The China Journey," and "Miracle in Maine."

-Kim has also received an Edward R. Murrow award and numerous Associated Press and Maine Association of Broadcaster awards.
+Kim has also received two Edward R. Murrow awards and numerous Associated Press and Maine Association of Broadcaster awards.

 Along the way, Kim has told the stories of Maine - a place that captured her heart instantly, when she moved here from her original home, the Washington, D.C. area.
 "I can't think of a better place to have begun a career - and to continue with one," says Kim.
 "Maine has been both professionally challenging and personally rewarding - it is a gem of a state with many significant news stories and a lifestyle that can't be beat."

-Kim is dedicated to community service, having worked with numerous organizations over the years, including the Barbara Bush Children's Hospital, Muscular Dystrophy Association, Cancer Community Center, Maine Cancer Foundation, and Girl Scouts of Maine.
+Kim is dedicated to community service, having worked with numerous organizations over the years, including the Barbara Bush Children's Hospital, Muscular Dystrophy Association, Cancer Community Center, Maine Cancer Foundation, Sexual Assault Response Services of Southern Maine and Girl Scouts of Maine.

 Kim also served as honorary chair of the American Heart Association's "Go Red for Women" campaign in Maine.

-In her spare time, you'll find her on a yoga mat, playing music, reading, sailing, boating and writing.
+In her spare time, you'll find her on a yoga mat, playing music, reading, sailing, boating and writing - or watching Roger Federer play tennis or Tom Brady play football.

-Her greatest joy comes from her family - her husband, Bob, and children, Miles, 19 and Molly, 15.
+Her greatest joy comes from her family - her husband, Bob, and adult children, Miles, 23 and Molly, 19.